sunjh22/CNVPipe/README.md

 2. how to simulate appropriate data for benchmarking
 3. how to find real WGS dataset and their CNV set for benchmarking

-## 01. Prepare test data - simulation
+## 01. Simulate data

 For developing pipeline, we used 1X data with 6 samples and 6 controls.
-For evaluating pipeline, we used 10X data with 6 samples and 6 controls.
+For evaluating pipeline, we used 1X, 10X and 30X data with 6 samples and 6 controls.

-### Use SCNVSim to simulate SV in genome
+### 01.1 SCNVSim + ART

 `SCNVSim` is a tool to simulate somatic SVs and CNVs in tumors, here we use it to simulate CNVs.
 It has two steps: 1. simulate germline SNV and INDELs to get a normal genome, which requires